solids4foam/solids4foam/tutorials/solids/thermoelasticity/hotSphere/README.md

 ---

-## Initial conditions and boundary conditions
+## Initial Conditions and Boundary Conditions

 In this case, there are two primitive variables: